LemonPower21/Petrolium/README.md

  # It is a trading bot?
  No, It isn't.
 However It useful to earn on short-period of time (of course the period will depends by market price and the TP you insert).

-# How to configure API for message
+# How to configure API for message?
 1. You create Telegram account.
 2. You search for "BotFather" and write /start and then /newbot
 3. Once you completed step told by "BotFather" you will receive a token that you will insert in python code.